Hearty & Healthy: The Best Beef and Bean Chili Recipe

 Instructions

-- Prepare the Peppers: Toast the Ancho, Guajillo, and Chiles de arbol in a dry skillet over medium heat until they begin to emit a fragrant aroma.
-Soak them in hot water until they're rehydrated, then blend into a smooth paste.
+- Prepare the Peppers: In a dry skillet over medium heat, toast the Ancho, Guajillo, and Chiles de arbol until fragrant, about 2-3 minutes.
+Soak in hot water until rehydrated, then blend into a smooth paste.
 Set aside.

-- Brown the Beef: In a large pot over high heat, sear the beef cubes until they are browned on all sides.
-This process helps to develop a deep, rich flavor in the meat.
+- Brown the Beef: In a large pot or Dutch oven over high heat, sear the beef cubes until browned on all sides, about 6-8 minutes.
 Remove the beef and set aside.

-- Sauté Aromatics: Reduce the heat to medium and add the onions, garlic, and jalapenos to the same pot.
-Sauté until they are soft and translucent.
-Stir in cumin, coriander, and oregano, and cook for an additional minute until the mixture becomes fragrant.
+- Sauté Aromatics: Reduce the heat to medium.
+Add onions, garlic, and jalapenos to the same pot.
+Sauté until soft and translucent, about 5-7 minutes.
+Add cumin, coriander, and oregano; cook for 1 more minute until fragrant.

 - Combine Ingredients: Return the browned beef to the pot.
-Add the prepared chili paste, diced tomatoes, tomato sauce, and beef stock.
-Stir in the soy sauce and Worcestershire sauce to enhance the umami flavor.
+Add chili paste, diced tomatoes, tomato sauce, and beef stock.
+Stir in soy sauce and Worcestershire sauce.

-- Simmer: Incorporate bay leaves, star anise, and cloves.
-Cover and simmer the mixture on low heat for 2 to 3 hours, allowing the flavors to blend thoroughly.
+- Simmer: Add bay leaves, star anise, and cloves.
+Cover and simmer on low heat for 2-3 hours, stirring occasionally, until beef is tender and flavors meld.

-- Add Beans: Mix in the kidney beans during the last 30 minutes of the cooking process to warm through and become tender.
+- Add Beans: Add kidney beans during the last 30 minutes of cooking to warm through.

-- Season to Taste: Before serving, remove the bay leaves, star anise, and cloves.
-Adjust the seasoning with salt and black pepper according to your preference.
+- Season to Taste: Remove bay leaves, star anise, and cloves.
+Season with salt and pepper as needed.

-- Serve: Serve the chili hot.
-Offer optional garnishes like sour cream, shredded cheese, or chopped green onions to complement the dish.
+- Serve: Serve hot.
+Optional garnishes include sour cream, shredded cheese, or chopped green onions.

 Notes